 If your walls are anything but a light, neutral color right now, you may want to consider changing that.
 While painting each room a different color sounds fun, it will actually make your house feel smaller.

-Choose a great neutral color like beige, gray, or even white, and use it throughout your home to help unify the space.
-The darker the color is, the smaller it will make your rooms feel, so choose something light, and watch your space open up.
+Choose a great neutral color like beige, gray, or even white and use it throughout your home to help unify the space.
+The darker the color, the smaller it will make your rooms feel, so choose something light, and watch your space open up.

 Consider using cinder blocks (or investing in a nice new frame) to raise your bed frame slightly to allow for more storage space under your bed to accommodate bins for out of season clothes, socks, paperwork, books, shoes-really anything that might be cluttering up your space.
 A storage headboard is an excellent way to add style and storage to your space (you can even go the DIY route).